Updated on:

 Understanding Arabic URL & URI Structure Encoding for Arabic Sites

-If you have spent any amount of time dealing with newer websites in Arabic you are sure to have come across Arabic URLs or URIs.
+If you have spent any amount of time dealing with newer websites in Arabic, you will surely have encountered Arabic URLs or URIs.
 It’s great now that Arabic speakers can now see the address of a website in their own language and understand it.
-Despite this on the back-end of a website what the user sees in their browser address bar is a URL structure that is actually coded in a certain fashion so that modern browsers like Chrome, Firefox, and Internet Explorer can interpret the code and output Arabic characters.
+Despite this, on the back-end of a website, the user sees a URL structure in their browser address bar that is coded in a certain fashion so that modern browsers like Chrome, Firefox, and Internet Explorer can interpret the code and output Arabic characters.
 Modern search engines that are compatible with Arabic, like Google Arabic, can also interpret this code so you see Arabic characters in the display URLs on search result pages.
-In this article we will examine Arabic URL and URI encoding to get a better understanding of the encoding that creates the Arabic website address you see in your browser.
+In this article, we will examine Arabic URL and URI encoding to understand better the encoding that creates the Arabic website address you see in your browser.

 Arabic IDNs

-To start with let’s discuss what is referred to as IDNs or Internationalized Domain Names.
+To start with, let’s discuss what is referred to as IDNs or Internationalized Domain Names.
 Arabic IDNs include domains written in the Arabic script like “.مصر” or “.امرات”.
-Since Arabic is not part of the Domain Name System (DNS) for these domain names to work properly they have to be converted to a Latin script based encoding called ASCII in order to be read properly by the DNS.
-Unlike the system used for converting Arabic website directories or folders to something your browser can understand there isn’t a 1 to 1 correlation between how a letter is written in Arabic and how it appears in ASCII for IDNs.
+Since Arabic is not part of the Domain Name System (DNS) for these domain names to work properly, they must be converted to a Latin script-based encoding called ASCII to be read properly by the DNS.
+Unlike the system used for converting Arabic website directories or folders to something your browser can understand, there isn’t a 1 to 1 correlation between how a letter is written in Arabic and how it appears in ASCII for IDNs.
 There are however several converters online that use what is called Punnycode to convert Arabic script domains into the ASCII domain.
 Understanding and analyzing URL directories or what are call URIs is much easier and we will go into that next.

 Arabic URI structure analyzed

-In order for the Arabic characters to be displayed in URLs in your browser the characters are encoded into a Latin based encoding called UTF-8 which typically are a 4 character hexadecimal string.
-An example would be the Arabic letter و WAW which is converted to D988.
-However, with URIs for some reason the four characters in the UTF-8 code are separated in the middle by a percent sign % .
+In order for the Arabic characters to be displayed in URLs in your browser, the characters are encoded into a Latin-based encoding called UTF-8 which typically is a 4-character hexadecimal string.
+An example would be the Arabic letter و WAW, which is converted to D988.
+However, with URIs, for some reason, the four characters in the UTF-8 code are separated in the middle by a percent sign % .
 So in the above example و would be written D9%88.
 Below we break down an example from Wikipedia.

-In this example below we look at a Wikipedia article on Naguib Mahfouz or نجيب محفوظ .
+In this example below, we look at a Wikipedia article on Naguib Mahfouz or نجيب محفوظ .
 We see that the page name is written within the URL or the URI in Arabic.
-However, if you have ever tried to copy and paste one of these URLs you find that what is pasted instead of the Arabic in the URL is a long string of percent signs, letters, and number like the example below.
-As mentioned above you browser interprets this long coded string from UTF-8 into Arabic.
+However, if you have ever tried to copy and paste one of these URLs, you find that what is pasted instead of the Arabic in the URL is a long string of percent signs, letters, and numbers like the example below.
+As mentioned above, your browser interprets this long coded string from UTF-8 into Arabic.
 Let’s dissect this code from left to right.

 http://ar.wikipedia.org/wiki/نجيب_محفوظ – How the URL appears in your browser